Sue: Steve Gallagher. Why does that name ring a bell?

 Me: Funnily enough, they have!

 Sue: Good.
 I like this.
-It’s much more realistic than the sort of thing we usually get.
-It’s definitely been influenced by Alien.
+It’s a lot more realistic than what we usually get.
+This has definitely been influenced by Alien.

-The Doctor interrogates a Gundan robot about the secret of the gateway.
+The Doctor forces a Gundan robot to divulge the secret of the gateway.

 Me: Did you follow that?

 Sue: Not really.
-I think we’ll probably have to have a chat about this later.
+I think we’ll have to have a chat about this later.

-Meanwhile, back on the ship, the electrocuted Tharil isn’t dead.
+Meanwhile, back on the ship, the electrocuted Tharil isn’t dead after all.

 Sue: You don’t get many hand-held POV shots in Doctor Who.
 This is way ahead of its time.
-The direction is superb – very modern.
+The direction is superb.

 Sue: I’m not following this at all.
-It’s starting to slip away from me.
+It’s beginning to slip away from me.

-Sue: It’s turned into a stalk and slash movie.
+Sue: It’s turned into a stalk and slash movie now.

 Romana tries to break free of her bonds.

-Sue: She’s got a POV shot now!
+Sue: Even she’s got a POV shot!
 If they’re not careful, this could turn into Peep Show.

 The lion’s paw reaches for Romana’s face.

-Sue: Brilliant cliffhanger.
-I’m sorry if I’m not saying very much, I’m trying to concentrate on this.
+Sue: That was a brilliant cliffhanger.
+I’m sorry I’m not saying very much but I’m trying to concentrate.
 Actually, can I ask you a few questions before we carry on?

 Sue: So where do the humans come from?
-Are they from our universe or are they from E-Space?
+Do they come from our universe or do they come from E-Space?
 That’s what I don’t understand.